POP3 Object

 - Automatically parses retrieved messages and headers (decoding from base64/quoted-printable/uue,

-converting charset to windows code page, etc.)
+converting data from local charset to Unicode, etc.)

 - Automatically creates plain-text version of HTML formatted message if plain